nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

                               | <--------------------------------------->|
                                     Acceptable sensitivity range

-The example ``lr-wpan-per-plot.cc` shows that at given Rx sensitiviy, packets are dropped regardless of their theoretical error probability.
+The example ``lr-wpan-per-plot.cc` shows that at given Rx sensitivity, packets are dropped regardless of their theoretical error probability.
 This program outputs a file named ``802.15.4-per-vs-rxSignal.plt``.
 Loading this file into gnuplot yields a file ``802.15.4-per-vs-rsSignal.eps``, which can be converted to pdf or other formats.
-Packet payload size, Tx power and Rx sensitivity can be configurated.
+Packet payload size, Tx power and Rx sensitivity can be configured.
 The point where the blue line crosses with the PER indicates the Rx sensitivity.
 The default output is shown below.

 .. _fig-802-15-4-per-sens: